ashychiu/dsa-cohort/week3.md

 // iterate through the array again, compare the value of the key on frequency counter
 // if the frequecy is less than 2, set num[i] to 0 (given 1 <= nums[i] <= n, there will be no zeros in the array)
 // filter out the zeros, those left are an array of numbers which occur twice
 // use new Set to get unique numbers
+// in this case the filtered array & new Set() are always small than the original array, can it consider as constant space?

 **Answer**